ecmwf/earthkit-geo/docs/index.rst

     This software is **Emerging** and subject to ECMWF's guidelines on `Software Maturity <https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity>`_.

 **earthkit-geo** is a Python package providing geospatial computations.
-It is one of the components of :xref:`earthkit`.
+It is part of the :xref:`earthkit` ecosystem.

 .. toctree::